A Hamburger Today

 What we are going to do is work our way through a few different common home methods of stir-frying to see if we can come up with the ideal way to approximate restaurant-quality dishes.

 The Science of Stir-Fries

 Perfect stir-fries should have a complex smoky, singed flavor known as wok hei—the breath of the wok.
+It comes from a combination of polymers and oil breaking down within the skillet, and from microscopic droplets of fat vaporizing as you toss food up and over the edge of a wok into the hot column of air created by the intense burner below.
 The food must be cooked fast enough that it can develop these flavors while simultaneously retaining a crisp, fresh crunch.
 There's nothing worse than wok-cooked vegetables that have been sitting around in a steam table until they are dull and drab.

 There's the common thought that in order to get this type of food, you require extremely high heat cooking, and while true, there's a bit more complexity to that statement.

 When talking about stir-fries, there's one important distinction to learn: the difference between stored heat energy (that is, temperature measured in degrees) and heat energy input/output.

 Stored heat energy is precisely what it sounds like: the energy that is stored in the pan itself.
 Most cooking vessels we use are made of metal, and the amount of heat energy it can store is based on its specific heat capacity (the amount of energy a specific weight of the material contains per degree of temperature), and its mass (that is, its weight).
 There's a little bit of math here, so for those of you who were into 9th grade algebra or physics, you can go ahead and jump to the bottom for a slightly more in-depth explanation.